UfukBlbn/Basic-Html-Css-Web-Design/README.md

 # Basic-Html-Css-Web-Design
 Just Frontend working

 In this web page you will find basically css and html codes.
-Frontend is a work, it was created entirely on design.
+It was created entirely on design.

 ![d1](https://user-images.githubusercontent.com/71414017/131905131-18da82f0-8930-4d35-a0fa-a233ef5440bc.PNG)